ashish-kamboj/Data-Science/Sales and Demand Forecasting/README.md

   - Auto ARIMA methodfor forecasting
     - Build a ARIMA model
-    - Performed ADF and KPSS tests for checking white nois
+    - Performed ADF and KPSS tests for checking white noise

 ## Model evaluation:
 1. Forecasted the sales and quantity for the next 6 months using the above build models using **MAPE**.